fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7f.md

 Comments should be anonymous, meaning that they are not associated to the user who left the comment.

-In this exercise it is enough for the frontend to only display the comments that the application receives from the backend.
+In this exercise, it is enough for the frontend to only display the comments that the application receives from the backend.

 An appropriate mechanism for adding comments to a blog post would be an HTTP POST request to the <i>api/blogs/:id/comments</i> endpoint.